sreeshmaheshwar/CSES-solutions/README.md

 These solutions have been accepted (passed all tests).

-## Java Solutions Disclaimer
+## (Mainly Java) Solutions Disclaimer

 The CSES submission platform requires that Java solutions consist of exactly one file, entitled "Solution.java".
 The Java solutions in this repository adhere to this unfortunate restriction.

+In fact, the one file restriction applies to all languages, so the C++ and Haskell solutions in this repository also concede to it.